OctopusDeploy/docs/docs/octopus-rest-api/examples/variables/find-variable-usage.md

 - Name of the variable to search for
 - Boolean value to toggle searching in a project's deployment process
 - Boolean value to toggle searching in a project's runbook processes
+- (Optional) Boolean value to toggle searching in library variable sets
-- Optional path to export the results to a csv file
+- (Optional) path to export the results to a csv file

 ## Script